chrisbao/MSFin/README.md

 1. Open the project using visual studio 2015 if you already download it.

-2. Set SmartLink.EncryptTool as StartUp project, and press F5.
+2. Set ContosoO365DocSync.EncryptTool as StartUp project, and press F5.

 3. A encrypt tool window will be displayed.